CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

   - Desktop: Auto expand New Screen templates treeview
   - Desktop: Help files should not reference "Major" and "Minor" targets

-New features: None.
+New features None.

 ### 3.071 BETA: 08/14/2006

-Bug fixes:
+Bug fixes

   - Desktop: Simple path rendering used when no Join Elements specified
   - Desktop: Crash when closing map view during slow calculations

-New features:
+New features

   - Desktop: Efficiency graph now uses the path building system for calculations and includes outlier detection

 ### 3.070 BETA: 08/12/2006

-Bug fixes:
+Bug fixes

   - Desktop: Path doesn't correctly join when separated by waypoints

-New features:
+New features

   - Client: ElementList has a "Sorted" property which sorts the list by
     caption: slow on the desktop, but fast on the device